Are your employees irritating your customers?

 Well, consider this… Those who are predominantly people-focused will personalize an experience with a customer, but may not complete all of their assigned tasks.

-Unfortunately behaviors are so complex, so there is no right and wrong answer.
-Instead, we need to ensure customer facing employees are tuned into their customer.
+Unfortunately, behaviors are so complex, so there is no right and wrong answer.
+Instead, we need to ensure customer-facing employees are tuned into their customers.

 They must put the needs of the customer before their own personal behavior preferences.